Student Learning Outcomes

 Student-Centered Student Learning Outcomes

 The learning assessment cycle begins with student learning outcomes (SLOs).
-To craft clear, transparent SLOs, we write from the students’ learning perspective: what specifically will students know and/or be able to do when they complete this assignment, course, or degree program?A circular diagram of the assessment loop: craft SLOs, offer learning opportunities, measure, and apply results.
+To craft clear, transparent SLOs, we write from the students’ learning perspective: what specifically will students know and/or be able to do when they complete this assignment, course, or degree program?A four-step cycle diagram showing the assessment process, which consists of: first crafting student learning outcomes, second offering learning opportunities, third measuring learning, and fourth applying the results.
+In the diagram, the first stage of crafting student learning outcomes is highlighted.

 Student Learning Outcomes typically include …